Sunday, June 19, 2016

 "Thy word is a lamp unto my feet, and a light unto my path."

 What does, “Thy word is a lamp unto my feet, and a light unto my path mean?”
 The passage is from Psalm 119:105.
 I will give you a brief historicity about the verse, present the denotative meaning and expound on three symbols: the lamp, the word and the Psalmist to build the connotative meaning.
-Why does David need a lamp unto his feet and light tot his path?
+Why does David need a lamp unto his feet and light to his path?
 What does that mean for us today?
 Considering that it is a metaphor, there is a hidden meaning from just the word as a lamp unto his feet, and a light unto his path.

 In those days, the people made oil lamps with ropy handles to guide their path around when it was dark.
 The oil lamp had a wig that was dipped into a container of oil.
 They lit it at nighttime, but they blew it out during the day.
 David had many enemies before and during his reign as a king.
 Before he became king, he was a 15 year old shepherd boy who tended the sheep of his father-Jesse.
 He needed a lamp to see his way through the night.
 After he killed Goliath, it compounded his misery with the women praising him as better than Saul.
 This provoked jealousy in Saul who sought to kill him.
 David spent days and nights running from Saul to save his life, during which he slept in caves and trenches, using a lamp at night to see his way.
 During his reign as king, David had to run away from his son-Absolom who staged a coup d’état to replace him.
-During this time, he is running away, the wilderness becomes his world needing a lamp to his feet and a light to his path.
+While he is running away, the wilderness becomes his world, needing a lamp to his feet and a light to his path.

 Psalm 119 is an acoustic poem (because the beginning letters of the stanzas come from the letters of the Hebrew Alphabet) that flashbacked on the word of God during all his afflictions.
 How can the word be the lamp to his feet and a light to his path?